Mohammed-Nasif/Trafalgar---Website/README.md

 ### Instructions:

-    - This Website is not responsive on all Screen Types so it's Recommended When you open it to adjust your Browser zoom Level Between (80%, 90%, 100%).
-It will looks nice when navBar shows all centered on the same line.
+    - This Website is responsive on almost all Screen Types, But still if you faced an Issue with the scale of the photos try to zoom out your screen to 80% (It's     Recommended To Use The Website in one of this Zoom Levels 80% - 90% - 100%).

     - If you want to run project locally please try to open the project with live server if it's available to load the style correctly.